Aimenle/grid-selection-component/CLI-README.md

 ## Notes

-- The tool maintains the exact structure and styling from your source Grid Selection component
+- The tool maintains the exact structure and styling from your source Modal component
-- Any updates to the Grid Selection component in `src/components.js` will be automatically used in new generations
+- Any updates to the Modal component in `src/components.js` will be automatically used in new generations
-- The `GridSize` constant uses object spread syntax (`...GridSize`) in the Grid Selection props
+- The `GridSize` constant uses object spread syntax (`...GridSize`) in the Modal props